Page 1 of 1

 The information gained from a thermogram is valuable to men and women, of all ages, in any state of health.
-Inflammation is at the root of most diseases.
+Inflammation is at the root of most chronic diseases, including cancer.
 Thermography is an ideal tool for monitoring inflammatory changes in your body by creating a baseline scan and follow up scans to show any minor changes.
 A thermography screening can be used for these and many other conditions:

 - Digestive Disorder